Fact of the Country

-Between the Mahabharat range and Himalayas is another mountain ranges about 80 km in width and 2400m -4200m in elevation, this is the habitat of the famous Sherpas and Tamangs. .
+Between the Mahabharat range and Himalayas is another mountain range about 80 km in width and 2400m -4200m in elevation, this is the habitat of the famous Sherpas and Tamangs.

 The Himalaya region

-North to the mid hills lie The Great Himalaya Range, ranging in elevation from 4200 to 8848 meters and contains many of the world's highest peaks--Everest, Kanchenjunga I, Lhotse I, Makalu I, Cho Oyu, Dhaulagiri I, Manaslu I, and Annapurna I - all of them above 8000 meters.
+North to the mid-hills lies The Great Himalaya Range, ranging in elevation from 4200 to 8848 meters and contains many of the world’s highest peaks–Everest, Kanchenjunga I, Lhotse I, Makalu I, Cho Oyu, Dhaulagiri I, Manaslu I, and Annapurna I – all of the above 8000 meters.
 Except for scattered settlements in high mountain valleys, this entire area is generally uninhabited.

 In Nepal altitude generally increases as one travels from south to north.

 Nepal has it all –tropical, temperate and alpine flora and fauna.
 The species of flora and fauna available in such a small country is really mind-boggling.

 Nepal has 6500 known species of trees, shrubs and wildflowers.
 Nepal bags more than 300 species of orchids.